TileDB-Inc/TileDB/format_spec/tile.md

 | … | … | … |
 | Window N | `uint8_t[]` | Window N data \(possibly-reduced width elements\) |

+> [!NOTE]
+> Prior to version 20, the bit width reduction filter had no effect on date and time types.

 ### Positive Delta Encoding Filter

 The positive-delta encoding filter does not filter input metadata.
 It produces output metadata in the format: